Linux booting process

 - It accessed the keyboard and other peripherals

-- Now, as the Kernel is loaded into the memory, now it needs to perform its 2nd task to mount the Linux root (/) file system.
+- Moreover, the Kernel is loaded into the memory, now it needs to perform its 2nd task to mount the Linux root (/) file system.

 - But, to mount the root file system, it needs to access its Kernel modules, which are there under /lib/modules, which is not possible unless the root file system itself is mounted.